AlvarBer/dotfiles/README.md

 -------------
 Everything here (files & folders) is (hard)linked into ~

-Don't put sensitive information here!
-It will appear in your github repository if you aren't carefull
+Careful with putting information here, it can end up in your repo (By default git will ignore it)

 [cowboy dotfiles]: https://github.com/cowboy/dotfiles